wootfish/eli.sohl.com/drafts/theseus-revamp.md

 many people -- activists, journalists, dissidents -- their lives literally depend on being able to access Tor reliably without detection); and so on.

+## Node Address Generation

-This would also change -- and potentially simplify -- our method of selecting node addresses.
+Moving to Tor hidden services would also change -- and potentially simplify -- our method of selecting node addresses.

-Currently, node addresses are generated a specially formed input with Argon2id.
+As of the last iteration of Theseus's design, node addresses are generated by hashing a specially formed input with Argon2id.
 The preimage consists of a timestamp in Unix time, an IPv4 address, and 6 bytes of random noise.
 This design has several issues, and I've never been particularly happy with it.

-As part of this redesign, I'm inclined to change node address[^6] derivation to simply use Argon2id hashes of a peer's onion address, keyed (or perhaps salted, depending on API availability) by (padded) Unix timestamps.
-Perhaps in some situations we can even save bandwidth by returning timestamps instead of full node addresses in protocol messages.[^7] Most of my current concerns with the node address generation model would be resolved by this change.
+As part of this redesign, I'm inclined to change node address derivation to simply use Argon2id hashes of a peer's onion address, salted by Unix timestamps.
+Argon2id takes 16-byte salt, so let's just put the timestamp in an 8-byte int and concatenate it with itself.

-[^6]: AKA node IDs by most Kademlia systems' terminology.

-[^7]: The trade-off here is a weird one: you'd be forcing a lot of Argon2id computations, which will have a small but real impact on device performance and power consumption; on the other hand, even if you provided node IDs directly, peers would still want to validate at least some of them -- meaning that some of those Argon2id computations would take place whether they are forced or not.
-There are strong arguments for both sides here -- this is one to think over for sure.

-My big unresolved concern with node addresses is that the work factors for generating and validating addresses are symmetric; validation is no cheaper than generation.
-We want address generation to be at least slightly hard so that running an exhaustive search for desirable addresses is also hard.
-There is no need for address validation to be hard, though -- in fact, we would prefer for it to be as easy as possible.
-Asymmetric proof-of-work functions built around hard hash functions exist; hashcash and equihash are two famous examples.
-I am very interested in trying to introduce some asymmetry here in order to make validation as cheap as possible while still maintaining a strong security margin.
+When peers are announcing their own node addresses, they could even save bandwidth by just sending over the timestamps used to generate the addresses, rather than the full addresses themselves.
+We might still want to include full addresses with routing query responses -- this is probably worth looking into down the road.

+Something else I'd like to address in this design: node address generation and validation currently take the same amount of work.
+This leaves room for improvement: Honest peers will need to generate addresses infrequently; Sybil peers will need to generate addresses more or less constantly.
+Thus, it makes sense to try to make address generation, as long as this can be done while keeping address validation cheap (since honest peers will likely be validating addresses often).

+My proposed solution here is to extend Argon2id's output past the address size and to enforce a constraint on the trailing bytes.
+The actual constraint used is sort of beside the point, since the search for valid addresses is trivially parallelizable.
+As far as I can tell, we would gain nothing from using e.g. Equihash.
+We might as well keep things simple by interpreting the trailing bytes as an unsigned integer and constraining this integer's value to fall below a certain threshold.
+Note that this is very similar to, but ultimately offers much more granularity than, the common constraint of requiring "n leading 0s" seen in e.g. Hashcash, Equihash, etc.

+One very nice thing about this: our cutoff threshold could be adjusted with time.
+This seems useful simply as an acknowledgement of Moore's law,[^2] as well as a way of limiting the advantage a Sybil attacker gains from precomputing addresses.
+Moreover, we get to adjust the threshold by very small amounts and in a very smooth way; this stands in sharp contrast to more common proof-of-work schemes based on finding hashes starting with a fixed series of bits (since the difficulty level of such problems can only ever be halved or doubled).

+[^2]: Many, including Moore, expect the law to hold until around 2025; if this sliding threshold turns out to be a bad choice, it can always be re-evaluated down the road and adjusted -- as long as majority consensus is reached among network peers (or, in many cases, among the people developing those peers' Theseus clients).

+## Proof-of-Work for Storing Data

+I'm still thinking this one through, and I've been going back and forth on it for a long time.
+Here's where I'm at so far.

+If malicious peers decided to just store a tremendous amount of data on the network, what would we do about it?
+They're not doing anything wrong, per se -- after all, a DHT is meant to store data, so they're using it as intended -- they're just trying to push the DHT to (and past) its capacity.
+How do we deal with this?

+Well, how would such an attack be carried out?
+All else being equal, attackers would want to store as much data per `put` query as possible.
+If we introduced a proof-of-work constraint that is negligible for small data but significant for large data, we could punish this behavior at minimal impact for normal use (assuming that normal DHT use primarily involves storing small data).
+This would disincentivize large `put`s, so malicious peers would have to submit many small `put`s instead.
+These, of course, are trivial to ratelimit.
+Thus we can place a hard limit on how much data an attacker is able to store with any given peer, as a function of the ratelimit threshold and the level of work of which the attacker is capable, with increases to level of work very quickly leading to diminishing returns.

+Once a peer is ratelimited, they'll need to switch to sending `put`s over new identities; for this, they'll need to go through the node address generation process many times, so in some sense flooding the network with data reduces to launching a small-scale Sybil attack -- meaning that our Sybil defenses come into play here as well.

+Let's also _consider_ adding timestamps here as well.
+As with node addresses, this would be a countermeasure against precomputation.
+If you solve a proof-of-work problem once, should you be able to store that data in perpetuity?
+Or should your license last for some shorter period of time (say, one month)?
+Something to think about.

+OK, so we haven't worked through the necessary math to nail down any specifics here, but the conceptual grounding seems solid.
+Now, how can we minimize the overhead of this extra proof-of-work constraint for honest peers?

+First, let's set a lower threshold below which proof-of-work is not required.
+Maybe in the ballpark of 1kb -- maybe much lower.
+We can finalize the parameterization after conducting more formal analysis.

+Second, let's make the function involve both the data and the data address.
+Thus, solving the proof-of-work problem would let you store the given datum at _one_ address.
+This should be fine for normal use, but it means that flooding the entire network with data would mean solving these problems for a very wide range of addresses.

+Third, let's make the above parameters the _only_ non-arbitrary inputs to the function.
+The primary motivation for this is to make it so that when you rotate addresses you can, without any hard work on your part, send out `put`s for locally stored data at any addresses you're discarding.

+## Everything Else

+More notes to come!

 <hr>